Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Conclusion

 \section{Conclusion}

 In this work, we have developed a rigorous perturbative framework to calculate the finite-distance corrections to vacuum birefringence in strong gravitational and electromagnetic fields.
-By extending the geometric optical formalism to include the specific case of sources and observers located at finite radial coordinates, we addressed a critical gap in the theoretical modeling of non-linear electrodynamics (NLED) effects near compact objects.
+By extending the geometric optical formalism to include the specific case of sources and observers located at finite radial coordinates, we addressed a critical gap in the theoretical modeling of NLED effects near compact objects.

 Our analysis began with the linearization of the effective optical metric for weak NLED couplings, isolating the specific contributions of the photon's polarization to the geodesic structure.
-A key result of our study is the derivation of the generalized differential deflection angle, Eq. \eqref{3.7}, which explicitly separates the refractive curvature effects from the path-induced geometric shifts.
+A key result of our study is the derivation of the generalized differential deflection angle, Eq. \eqref{IV.8}, which explicitly separates the refractive curvature effects from the path-induced geometric shifts.
 We demonstrated that even in spherically symmetric backgrounds, the splitting of photon trajectories for different polarization modes generates a non-negligible geodesic shift contribution to the observable birefringence.

-Applying this formalism to physical scenarios, we computed the explicit finite-distance correction series for both Quantum Electrodynamics (Euler-Heisenberg) and Born-Infeld theory.
-We found that for a magnetic monopole background, the finite-distance correction scales as $(b/r)^4$.
+Applying this formalism to physical scenarios, we computed the explicit finite-distance correction series for Quantum Electrodynamics (Euler-Heisenberg) in a magnetic monopole benchmark and found that the leading finite-distance correction scales as $(b/r)^{4}$.
 The steep radial dependence signifies that vacuum birefringence is a highly localized phenomenon, with the bulk of the phase shift accumulating in the immediate vicinity of the source.

-Crucially, our application to magnetar physics in Section \ref{sec5.3} revealed that standard asymptotic approximations significantly overestimate the observable polarization rotation for surface emission.
-We derived a geometric suppression factor, $\mathcal{F}_\text{dipole}(\psi) \approx 1 - \frac{1}{2}\sin^6 \psi$, which shows that for radiation emitted from the stellar limb, the observable effect is reduced by approximately 50\% relative to full-scattering models.
-The correction is essential for the accurate interpretation of data from current and future X-ray polarimetry missions, ensuring that constraints on the surface magnetic field and the QED coupling constant are not systematically biased by geometric truncation.
+As a consistency check, we also revisited Born-Infeld electrodynamics and confirmed that it is non-birefringent in the present sense: $\Delta\alpha\equiv\alpha_{+}-\alpha_{-}$ vanishes identically \cite{Boillat:1970gw,Obukhov:2002xa}.